devdeliw/website/content/posts/nasa_intro.md

 applicable in practice.
 There are better ways of error-handling a GPS failure.
 However, it's a fun project.

-In any case, we may understand and progress spin-physics a bit more.
-For the next few posts, I plan to cover the core spin-physics of spin-dependent recombination and then start writing software.
+In any case, we may understand spin-physics a bit more.
+For the next few posts, I plan to cover the core mechanics of spin-dependent recombination and then start writing software.